iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 If you’re keen on the bigger iPhone 14 Pro Max, the differences are again extremely minimal in terms of screen and design between it and the iPhone 13 Pro Max.

-iPhone 14 Pro vs iPhone 13 Pro: Battery Life and Capacity
+iPhone 14 Pro vs iPhone 13 Pro: battery life and storage

 iPhone 13 Pro and iPhone 14 Pro camera apps